SumiaRia/OPEN_CART_API-TESTING/README.md

 3. Open xampp and start Apache & MySQL
 4. Go to phpMyAdmin
 5. Create a database
-6. Click the Import tab and choose file "openshop.sql"
+6. Click the Import tab and choose the file "openshop.sql"
 7. Click Go